truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

      -d '{ ... }'
 ```

-**Description:** Creates or updates a tool in one call (“upsert” = update if exists, otherwise insert).
-You typically include an `id` or unique key so the system knows if it’s an existing tool.
+**Description:** Creates or updates a tool in one call ("upsert" = update if exists, otherwise insert).
+You typically include an `id` or unique key so the system knows if it's an existing tool.
 If a tool with the given identifier exists, it will be updated with the provided fields; if not, a new tool is created.

 **Response Fields:** Returns the tool object after upsert.
 If it created a new tool, it will resemble the **Create Tool** response; if it updated an existing tool, it will show the tool with updated fields.
 All standard tool fields are present.